 All parts of this plant are useful for humans.
 The roots have long been featured in Ayurvedic medicine.

 What is Ayurvedic?
 It is an ancient medical system that started in India, focusing on holistic healing.
 One of its philosophies is to treat the body, mind, and spirit as one.

 The seed pods and flowers are consumed as vegetables.
 Moringa oil is used as far back as ancient Greece and Rome in the production of perfumes and ointments.

 2. Improvement of Well-Being Especially Controlling Blood Glucose

 Studies have identified moringa’s therapeutic potential across a range of ailments.
 It shows positive effects in the areas of lung function, digestive function, and immunology.

 One of the health benefits of moringa tea is controlling blood glucose.
 It’s, therefore, good for those with diabetes.

-It is helpful in increasing lactation (milk production after pregnancy), as well as in demonstrating a suppressive effect on certain cancers.
+It improves lactation (milk production after pregnancy), as well as in demonstrating a suppressive effect on certain cancers.